Educational Initiatives

 Center for Social Justice and Inclusion

-The mission and vision of the Center for Social Justice and Inclusion is to be an affirming, accessible, and inclusive space where learning & compassion is fostered through community & belonging.
-At the center of our work is our core values – the ideals and concepts that are integral to promoting our mission and reaching our vision.
+The mission and vision of the Center for Social Justice and Inclusion is to be an affirming, accessible, and inclusive space where learning and compassion is fostered through community and belonging.
+At the center, our work is our core values – the ideals and concepts that are integral to promoting our mission and reaching our vision.
 These values are student-focused approaches, equity, curiosity, resourcefulness, and accessibility.

 WILL+